 - Healthy Strawberry, Banana & Chocolate Protein Smoothies

 - Simple Protein Coffee (Or Proffee)!

-- Whole grain oats: healthy, hearty and filling!
+- Whole grain oats: old-fashioned oats are healthy, hearty and filling!
 Quick oats will also work in a pinch.

-- Tahini: yummy sesame paste allows ingredients stick together.
+- Tahini: yummy sesame paste allows ingredients to stick together.
 Also, using tahini makes for a nut-free cookie!
 Sunflower butter is a another good nut free option.
 You can substitute almond butter (or any other nut butter) if you're not worried about making your cookies nut free.

 - Agave nectar: maple syrup or sugar free agave are tasty alternatives.
 You can also use honey if you're not worried about keeping this recipe vegan.

 - Cinnamon: for additional, delicious flavor!
 Cinnamon and tahini pair very nicely together.

 - Raisins: the sweet, delicious star of the show in this recipe.